jmakoff/vue-test-task/README.md

 npm run dev
 ```

+Main file for you to work with will be `src/components/todo.vue`.

 In most cases when you'll change source code browser with refresh automatically, but sometimes in order to see changes you'll need to refresh it manually or even restart dev server.

 **IMPORTANT!** if you don't see the app running after completing all steps above up environment contact us so we can help you.